 One other distinction between the Blue Ridge and the Appalachian Plateau: the Blue Ridge has been pushed westwards perhaps 40 miles by the collision with Africa.
 It appears to have broken free from its original roots to the Grenville-age basement, and been shoved west on top of the younger rocks exposed now in the Shenandoah and New River valleys.
 The rocks of the Appalachian Plateau have drifted with the rest of the continental plate, but have not been shoved from their original site of deposition.

-the sediments in the Valley and Ridge province were deposited on the edge of the tectonic plate, before the collision with Africa
+the limestone formations in the Valley and Ridge province were deposited on the edge of the tectonic plate before the collision with Africa

 Source: Ron Blakely, Paleogeography and Geologic Evolution of North America - Late Cambrian (500Ma)

-After the Civil War, Northern social workers realized that poverty was common in the mountains of Virginia, especially the Blue Ridge.
+After the Civil War, Northern social workers realized that poverty was common in the mountains of Virginia.
 Educational levels were low, some religious rituals bordered on mysticism, and disputes were settled by extra-legal processes rather than standard law-and-order techniques.

 Hillsides provided thin soils in contrast to valley bottomlands or even the Piedmont, and poor roads made it very difficult to transport crops or products to market.
 The standard solution for compressing the volume of sorghum, corn, barley, and wheat was to distil the grains into alcohol, which created a high-value product that was far easier to load on a mule.

 To generate donations to support various initiatives, the concept of Appalachia as a blighted, isolated region was popularized.
 That helped generate funds from donors, but the stigma of "poor Appalachian" became unpopular in the region.